Skip to content

 Loop through a dictionary

-You can loop through dictionary as well.
+Below is an example of looping through a dictionary.
 To loop over a dictionary while getting the key and value, you must use the enumerate function of Python.

 python